OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ### Restricting Answers

 Enforcing a minimum length for answers can prevent users from entering strings such as "a" or "123" for their answers.
 However, depending on the questions asked, it could also prevent users from being able to correctly answer the question.
-For example, if asking for a first name or surname could result in a two letter answer such as "Li", and a colour-based question could be four letters such as "blue".
+For example, asking for a first name or surname could result in a two letter answer such as "Li", and a colour-based question could be four letters such as "blue".

 Answers should also be checked against a blacklist, including: